PRBergerIII/entJavaIndyProject/DesignFiles/UserStories.md

 - As a list creator, I want the option to see which gifts have been purchased so I know what to expect.
 - *As a list creator, I want to be able to update my list if I need to add or remove an item.
 - *As a list creator, I want to be able to delete lists in case they are no longer needed.
+- As a list creator, I want to be able to confirm my followers

 ## User: Gift Buyer
 - As a gift buyer, I want to be able to be able to view registries without an account so that I